-Analysis: The market is suggesting average annual inflation over the next 10 years might be around 2.1%, based on the TIPS.
+Analysis: The market is suggesting average annual inflation over the next 10 years might be around 1.8%, based on the TIPS.
 This inflation expectation is calculated by subtracting the 10yr TIPS yield (real rate) from the 10yr US Treasury yield (nominal rate).
 This is considered a market-based measure, the Fed also looks at other market-based measures as well as survey-based measures.
-See the Merk Research Inflation Chart Book more on our inflation outlook

-This chart relates to the price stability mandate
+Market based inflation expectations have fallen recently, in my view in large part due to the recent decline in oil prices. \This chart relates to the price stability mandate\